-Also seeing an airship in Farmersville was a Mr. Hildreth, who said the three occupants of the airship were singing “Nearer, My God, to Thee” and handing out temperance tracts.
+Also seeing an airship in Farmersville was a Mr. Hildreth, who said the three occupants of the airship were singing the hymn “Nearer, My God, to Thee” and handing out temperance tracts.

 In this April 19 Morning News report, an airship was seen in Waxahachie on April 17.
 The reports says a woman seemed to be powering the craft with a device resembling a sewing machine.
 The witness said he reckoned Beelzebub was involved.

 Also on April 19 the Morning News reported that an airship was seen on April 17 in Stephenville.
 This story lists witnesses, including prominent residents.
 Among the reported witnesses was Sam Houston’s nephew Otho S. Houston, who would move to Fort Worth and organize eighteen banks, includingHunter-Phelan Savings and Trust and Texas State Bank.